Skip to content

 Greg Hildebrandt said of his brother

 A memorial service was held at St. Brigid Church in Peapack on Saturday, June 17, 2006.
-He left behind his wife Rita, son Charles, nieces, Mary, Laura and Elizabeth, and nephew, Gregory.
-His sister Mary Hildebrandt and her husband, David Boller, were living in Bernardsville at the time.
+He left behind his wife, Rita, son Charles, nieces Mary, Laura, Elizabeth, and nephew Gregory.
+His sister, Mary Hildebrandt, and her husband, David Boller, lived in Bernardsville at the time.

 Greg’s Life After Tim

-Since Tim’s death, Greg has been the exclusive artist for a number of artistic endeavors including the Trans-Siberian Orchestra.
-He creates all the art for their tours and their merchandise.
+Since Tim’s death, Greg has been the exclusive artist for several artistic endeavors, including the Trans-Siberian Orchestra.
+He creates all the art for their tours and merchandise.
 This is very special to Greg as he loves their music and is very close to Paul O’Neill, the creator of the Trans-Siberian Orchestra.

 “If you don’t know Greg’s work, go spend a couple of minutes drooling over spiderwebart.com to get an idea of what a master this guy is.
 He has a storied career, he’s created some of the most visually eye-catching work out there, and he’s a nice guy on top of it all.